Your browser does not support JavaScript!

 The Orange County Department of Education (OCDE) will support middle and high school students to develop videos for the California Directing Change Program and Film Contest.
 This statewide contest encourages students to create 30 and 60 second films to raise awareness about mental health and promote suicide prevention in their school communities.

-OCDE’s Student Advocates for Mental Health program can provide training, technical assistance, materials, and an incentive up to $1,000 to a selected number of Orange County schools to create and showcase films.
+OCDE’s Student Advocates for Mental Health program can provide training, technical assistance, and materials to a selected number of Orange County schools to create and showcase films.

 Directing Change Program and Film Contest Goals